Meta-Learning for Simple Regret Minimization: Bayesian Meta-SRM

-The first term in \eqref{eq:Bayes-meta-SR-bound} is the price for learning the prior parameter $\theta_*$ and the second one is the price for learning the mean rewards of the tasks $\{\mu_s\}_{s\in[m]}$, given $\theta_*$.
-It has been shown in many settings that the mutual information terms grow slowly with $m$ and $n$ \citep{Lu-InfoBds-19,basu2021no}, such that the first term is of $\Tilde{O}(\sqrt{m/n})$, and thus, negligible.
-The second term is of $\Tilde{O}(m/\sqrt{n})$, since we solve $m$ independent problems, each with the simple regret of $\tilde{O}(1 / \sqrt{n})$.
-In \cref{sec:examples}, we exhibit a bandit environment in which $\Gamma_{s,t}$ and $\beta_{s,t}$ are such that the last term of the bound is comparable to the rest, while $\Gamma_{s,t}$ grows slowly with $m$ and $n$.
-This also holds in several other environments discussed in \citet{Lu-InfoBds-19,basu2021no}.
+The first term in \cref{eq:Bayes-meta-SR-bound} is the price for learning the prior parameter $\theta_*$ and the second one is the price for learning the mean rewards of tasks $(\mu_s)_{s \in [m]}$ given known $\theta_*$.
+It has been shown in many settings that the mutual information terms grow slowly with $m$ and $n$ \citep{lu2019information,basu2021no}, and thus the first term is $\Tilde{O}(\sqrt{m/n})$ and negligible.
+The second term is $\Tilde{O}(m/\sqrt{n})$, since we solve $m$ independent problems, each with $\tilde{O}(1 / \sqrt{n})$ simple regret.
+In \cref{sec:LinGaus}, we discuss a bandit environment where $\Gamma_{s,t}$ and $\beta_{s,t}$ are such that the last term of the bound is comparable to the rest.
+This holds in several other environments discussed in \citet{lu2019information,basu2021no}, and~\citet{liu2022gaussian}.